What is a partially owned subsidiary?

 Although a parent company may own multiple smaller companies, each partially owned subsidiary is a whole, distinct business of its own.
 That means that all the subsidiary's accounting, from payroll to revenue reports, can be done by the subsidiary itself.

 However, some companies may conduct their internal financial reports by consolidating numbers between parent and subsidiary.
-The consolidation of a partially owned subsidiary is quite common, and it involves combining all relevant financial data between parent and subsidiary when calculating the parent company’s finances.
+The consolidation of a partially owned subsidiary is quite common; under US GAAP, this is required when a company has a controlling financial interest and involves combining all relevant financial data between parent and subsidiary when calculating the parent company's finances.

 How do international subsidiaries work?